marceloribeiro/reports-api/README.md

-### Reports API
+# Reports API

+Current Version: 0.0.1

+## Summary

 This project is intended for managing report requests and receiving reports, which are generated in the background.
+It is also intended to demonstrate my abilities with node, express, typescript APIs.

 It is user protected, so each user will have access to their own requests and generated reports.
 Once a report is generated, an email should go out notifying the user their report is ready.

-### Setup
+## Setup

 Start by cloning the repo and installing package dependencies: